 At the birth in 2005, I was dosed with antibiotics intravenously.
 This is supposed to increase healthy outcomes for babies and moms.
 I’m skeptical about this, however, for these two reasons:

-My digestion was really messed up after that for a long time.
+My digestion was messed up after the appendectomy for a long time.
 About 2007, my child was about 1.5 or two.
 I had stomach pain all the time, which became worse when the stomach was empty.
 This may have been an ulcer, which we now know is a bacterial infection thanks to someone who gave themselves an ulcer, cured it, and then won a Nobel prize.
 Rather than treat an ulcer, the doctor (whom I liked) gave me a stomach acid blocker, also called proton-pump inhibitors (PPI’s).
-This is a terrible, terrible idea.
-If the stomach acid is lowered, bad bacteria can overgrow in the stomach further if its present.
+Proton Pump Inhibitors are a terrible, terrible idea.
+If the stomach acid is lowered, and any bad bacteria are present there, these bad bacteria can overgrow in the stomach further.
+Then they would lower stomach acid even further.
 Our flora should be in the colon (the end of the line), not in the small intestine nor stomach.
-If I could stop the production and dosing of one medication, it would be opioids, then this one.)
+If I could stop the production and dosing of one medication, it would be opioids, and proton-pump inhibitors (PPI’s).

 And we now know that these stomach acid blockers or proton-pump inhibitors (PPI’s) lead to gluten intolerance.